CompositeFlows/documentation-assembler-vsix/README.md

 - **Live Demo GitHub Pages Site**: [See it in action](https://docsassemblerdemo.netoftrees.com/)
     - Publish currently targets GitHub Pages, producing Jekyll Markdown.
     - After a Publish run a Git Commit and Push for GitHub Pages to make changes live.
-    - Publish currently targets GitHub Pages, producing Jekyll Markdown.
-After a Publish run a Git Commit and Push for GitHub Pages to make changes live.

 - **GitHub Pages Repository**: [Explore the repo](https://github.com/CompositeFlows/DocsAssemblerDemo/)
     - The sample maps are located in the `/tsmaps/` folder and published guides in `/docs/`.
-    - Instructions on running repo locally with Jekyll coming soon.

 - **Frontend Renderer**: [TypeScript Source Code](https://github.com/CompositeFlows/fragment-renderer)
     - Client-side application that renders the published content in the live demo.